smcclure879/Ayvex/some_details.md

 videoconferencing should just work, even if we have to drop resolution or frame rates.  for 1.0, probably only 1-1 conf.

+What's with the name Ayvex Light Industries?

+1. we work with light itself, in the form of pixels
+2. we are industrious, but we do not intend anyone's industriousness to be heavy (makers or users)
+3. according to Wikipedia, "Light industry" is usually less capital intensive than heavy industry, and is more consumer-oriented than business-oriented (i.e., most light industry products are produced for end users rather than as intermediates for use by other industries).